 In fact, it was reported recently that Brits spend more time on the loo each week than they do exercising – and 64 per cent of us sit down for at least six hours a day.
 Staying in shape needn’t be the chore that we build it up to be.
 Find a cool and engaging fitness trend and make it your hobby – before you know it you’ll actually enjoy fitness.

-Bootcamp-inspired fitness gets you outdoors and puts the focus on functional strength – the kind of real-world body strength and skills you can’t develop using only gym equipment.
-And because it usually comes in classes, chances are you’ll meet somebody just as knackered as you.
+Bootcamp-inspired fitness and martial arts gets you outdoors and puts the focus on functional strength – the kind of real-world body strength and skills you can’t develop using only gym equipment.
+And because it usually comes in classes, chances are you’ll meet friends just as knackered as you.

 Run A Marathon